marteinn/AtomicPress/README.md

 # AtomicPress

-AtomicPress is a static blog generator modeled after WordPress data models.
+AtomicPress is a static blog generator for python developers that don't want the Wordpress security hassle.
 It is built in Flask and takes advantage of it's awesome eco-system such as Flask-Freeze, Flask-Admin, Flask-Migrations, Flask-SQLAlchemy, to mention a few.
+It utilizes SQLite for its database needs.

 ## Features